indiu6/MERN-amazon/README.md

-# MERN Amazon App
+## MERN Amazon App

-This project was built by React, Node.js, Express,
+- This project is being built by MERN stack (MongoDB, ExpressJS, React and Node.JS).

+- Also will use Redux, Heroku